 The campus is designed for safety

 Transylvania's campus is well lighted, especially parking lots and frequently traveled pathways.
-The physical plant staff inspects facilities regularly and responds immediately to reports of potential safety and security hazards.
+The facilities management staff inspects facilities regularly and responds immediately to reports of potential safety and security hazards.

 Over seventy emergency red phones are available in buildings or outside locations across campus.
 Anyone concerned about his or her personal safety or any other potentially hazardous situation can simply lift the receiver to automatically connect to DPS.